jxmot/website_template-no_bootstrap/CH4.md

 The visibility of the consent dialog and responses to the "Accept" or "DECLINE" buttons are managed in `cookies.js`.

-Using the "theme" selection as an example here is how Checking the consent cookie and
+Using the "theme" selection as an example, here is how you might check the consent cookie and load theme cookie when the page is ready:

-theme cookie when the page is ready:
+**Pseudo-Code:**
 ```pseudocode
 When the page is ready:
   If hasConsent() is present and it returns true then